aspose-slides/Aspose.Slides-Documentation/python-net/developer-guide/presentation-content/manage-ole/_index.md

 Besides Excel charts, Aspose.Slides for Python via .NET allows you to embed other types of files in slides.
 For example, you can insert HTML, PDF, and ZIP files as objects into a slide.
 When a user double-clicks the inserted object, the object automatically gets launched in the relevant program, or the user gets directed to select an appropriate program to open the object.

-This sample code shows you how to embed HTML and ZIP in a slide:
+This python code shows you how to embed HTML and ZIP in a slide:

 ```py
 import aspose.slides as slides